 After numbing the area, the dentist uses a dental tool to remove the decay.
 Following that, they use water to clean the tooth thoroughly.
 In some instances, a laser may be used to eliminate decayed or damaged portions of the tooth.
 After that, the dentist uses a gel to clean the tooth and get rid of any existing debris or bacteria.

 After the tooth is clean, it is ready for the filling.
 Depending on the condition of the tooth and the patient’s preferences, the dentist may use composite, porcelain or amalgam material to fill the tooth.
 First, an adhesive is rubbed over the tooth to help the filling material stay in place.
 If composite is used, it will be applied to the gap left by the decay.
-A special is be used to harden the material.
+A special device will help to harden the material.
 The dentist builds up the tooth with this process and seals the tooth to prevent damages or bacterial invasion.

 After applying the fillings, the dentist smooths the tooth's edges and polishes it to make the filling look and feel normal.
 They will then check to see if the filling aligns with the rest of the teeth properly.